isb-cgc/readthedocs/docs/source/sections/data/Mitelman_about.rst

 About Mitelman Database
 -----------------------

 The `Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer <https://mitelmandatabase.isb-cgc.org/>`_  is devoted to genes, chromosomes, and cancer.
-The Mitelman Database is supported by NCI (National Cancer Institute), the Swedish Cancer Society and the Swedish Childhood Cancer.
-ISB-CGC has created a site to access and search the data.
+The Mitelman Database is supported by NCI (National Cancer Institute), the Swedish Cancer Society and the Swedish Childhood Cancer. `The Mitelman Database <https://mitelmandatabase.isb-cgc.org/>`_ is available from the ISB-CGC to access and search the data.

 There are five `searchers <https://mitelmandatabase.isb-cgc.org/search_menu>`_ available to searching through the data: